 roads.
 Being a coastal traverse there are a number of streams that need

 crossing and some can be deep wades so expect to get wet.
 Fresh water

 the only supply is at the campsite.

 This walk can be readily broken into shorter sections.
 Examples are Lake Tyers to Corringle, 3 days.
 Cape Conran to Thurra River, 4 days.
 Thurra River to Wingan, 2 days, this is very popular and by using an inland track can be made into a three day circuit.
 Wingan to Mallacoota, 2 days.
 Mallacoota to Wonboyn 7 days.
 Wonbyn to Eden (most of this section follows the Light to Light Walk) 4 days.
 Several sections can also be combined togethter

-The coast and its hinterland was a popular hunting ground for
+The coast and its hinterland was a popular hunting

 aborigines.wholived here for many thousands of years.
 After europeans

 arrived, the area was one of the last regions of the state to be

 as it was only accessible by sea.
 There was some mining, logging and

 farming but overall the area was left much as it was.
 Gradually roads